 A completed application consists of:

-- A 1-page proposal that outlines what you intend to accomplish with this scholarship.
+- A 1-page proposal that outlines what you intend to accomplish with this scholarship (upload in application form).

 - A 2-page essay that describes your intellectual development, future plans, and career goals.
-This statement should elaborate on the source and development of your interest in the ideas listed above, including how you expect to contribute to a better understanding and application of these ideas.
+This statement should elaborate on the source and development of your interest in the ideas listed above, including how you expect to contribute to a better understanding and application of these ideas (upload in application form).

 - A recent paper you have already written relevant to the themes promoted by the Acton Institute.
-If it is not in English, please provide an English abstract or summary.
+If it is not in English, please provide an English abstract or summary (upload in application form).

-- Application Submission: No faxed or E-mailed entries will be accepted.
+- Application Submission: Applications may be mailed, faxed, or emailed.
 All application materials should be submitted in the same package and be written in English.

 - Limited Funding: Since this is a competition in which many worthy applicants participate, no one should presume funding.
 We attempt to be as generous as possible in making awards, but also must convey that funds are limited and demand is high.

 - Visa Application (if applicable): Applying for or receiving a grant does not guarantee that you will be provided with a travel visa.
 Nor should a scholarship notification be used as a substitute for a visa for entry into another country.
 You may, however, use a grant letter as a supporting reference in applying for the appropriate visa from the relevant consulate or embassy.